sloppyjuicy/cogniassist-docs/docs/knowledge-Products.md

 ### Add sub-product

 You can add multiple sub-products under a parent product.
+Once you select a product, click the respective check boxes of the sub-products.
+The selected sub-products are automatically saved to the product list.

 <img src="assets\cw_011.gif" style="zoom:50%;" />